ccgd-profile/BreaKmer/README.md

   - Hg19 fasta files can be downloaded from UCSC Genome Browser(http://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/)
   - This file should be placed in a writeable directory.
 A 2bit file will be generated from this file to start the blat server.
 - Reference genome annotation
   - This file is used by BreaKmer to annotate the locations of the breakpoints identified and the genes involved.
-This is required as input in the configuration file as the "gene_annotation_file".
+This is required as input in the configuration file as the "gene_annotation_file" only when annotation is desired for the output files (currently not implemented) or when the --generate_image option is set and the corresponding genes and transcripts of the variant are to be visualized.
-  - Format: tab delimited file containing a row for each RefSeq transcript with multiple columns describing the coding coordinates of the transcript.
+  - Format: GTF formatted file (see below).
-  - Hg19 RefSeq annotation file can be downloaded from UCSC Genome Browser [Table Browser](http://genome.ucsc.edu/cgi-bin/hgTables?command=start) using assembly: Feb.
-2009 (GRCh37/hg19), group: Genes and Gene Predictions, track: RefSeq Genes, table: refGene
+  - Gencode transcript annotation file can be downloaded from [Gencode Release 19 (GRCh37.p13)](http://www.gencodegenes.org/releases/19.html).
-- Repeat mask bed file
-  - This file is used by BreaKmer to determine whether breakpoints and identified variants lie within simple and low-complexity repeat regions that have been annotated.
-This is an optional input in the configuration file as "repeat_mask_file".
-  - Format: tab delimited file containing the coordinates for the various repeat regions.
-  - Hg19 repeat regions bed file can be downloaded from UCSC Genome Browser [Table Browser](http://genome.ucsc.edu/cgi-bin/hgTables?command=start) with group = Repeats, track = RepeatMasker, table = rmsk, output format: BED
-- Alternate reference assembly sequences
-  - This is an optional input in the configuration file as the "alternate_fastas".
-These are used to supplement the required reference fasta sequence and helpful for removing indel variants that exist in the reference sequence but not either of the alternate assembly sequences.
-  - Format: single fasta file with chromosome number/id as names (i.e. '>1', '>2', '>3')
-  - There are two alternate assemblies available for human, [CHM1_1.1](http://www.ncbi.nlm.nih.gov/assembly/GCF_000306695.2/) and [HuRef](http://www.ncbi.nlm.nih.gov/assembly/GCA_000002125.2).

 ### Other files
 - Target regions bed file